CFO Wiki

 This tells you the true profit of each channel before allocating shared overhead (salaries, rent, software).
 CM2 is what you use to compare channel health and make investment decisions.

-Pillar 2: The Unified Demand Planning & Inventory Model
+Pillar 2: The Unified Demand Planning & Inventory Management System Model

 Inventory is your largest asset and liability.
 It must be managed as a single, pooled resource across all channels.